sh1boot/sh1boot.github.io/_posts/2023-12-19-a-reasonably-effective-hash-instruction.md

 layout: post
 title:  A reasonably effective hash instruction
 description: A 128-to-64 bit hash operation which is cheap to implement in hardware and does most of a decent job in one cycle.
-categories: hashing, random, computer architecture, handwaving
+tags: hashing random computer-architecture handwaving
 ---
 As per [part one][] of this post, I have reasoned through and tested a proof of concept for generic CPU instruction which could achieve most of the required